krithika184/webDev/README.md

-## Web Development Projects
+# Web Development Projects

-# Online Pharamacy
+## Online Pharamacy

-  Objective: To create a website(Frontend) for online pharmacy Tools or techniques used: HTML, CSS, JavaScript
+  Objective: To create a website(Frontend) for online pharmacy<br />
+  Tools or techniques used: HTML, CSS, JavaScript<br />
-  Time: Feb 2020 - May 2020
+  Time: Feb 2020 - May 2020<br />

-# Jobture
+## Jobture

-  Objective: To create a website(Frontend) for Online job portal Tools or techniques used: HTML, CSS, JavaScript
+  Objective: To create a website(Frontend) for Online job portal<br />
+  Tools or techniques used: HTML, CSS, JavaScript<br />
-  Time: May 2020
+  Time: May 2020<br />